 I know many people who have an aversion to ricotta cheese and use cottage cheese instead.

-I get this question a lot.
-All recipes need a balance of flavors.
-Something can be too sweet and need a little splash of lemon.
+be too sweet and need a little splash of lemon.
 Or something can be too acidic and need a little dash of sugar.
 That is the case with canned tomatoes.
 They are very acidic and just a teaspoon and a half of sugar mellows them out and balances the sauce.

 Absolutely.
 If you are doing that, I suggest skipping the oil, and adding the beef, onion, and garlic to the pan together.
 Drain the fat from the skillet before moving on to the tomato sauce.